-- 2. On node1, modify the DMF dmf.conf configuration file as follows: - Set the MAX\MS\RESTARTS parameter in the appropriate drive group objects to 0 so that DMF will not restart the mounting service. - Set the DUMP\INVENTORY\COPY parameter to use only a DMF HA administrative filesystem on a different disk than the live inventory created above.
-If the live inventory in /dmf/home/site\specific/xfsdump is lost, you can then recreate it from the inventory backup in DUMP\INVENTORY\COPY.
-For example, you could create the directory /dmf/journal/site\specific/inventory\copy for use in DUMP\INVENTORY\COPY. - If you are using OpenVault, set the MSG\DELAY parameter in the drivegroup objects to a value of slightly more than 2 minutes. - Set the SERVER\NAME parameter for the base object to the HA virtual hostname of the DMF server.
+- 2. On node1, modify the DMF dmf.conf configuration file as follows: - Set the MAX_MS_RESTARTS parameter in the appropriate drive group objects to 0 so that DMF will not restart the mounting service. - Set the DUMP_INVENTORY_COPY parameter so that it uses a DMF HA administrative filesystem that is on a different disk from the live inventory created above in step 1.
+If the live inventory in /dmf/home/site_specific/xfsdump is lost, you can then recreate it from the inventory backup in DUMP_INVENTORY_COPY.
+For example, you could create the directory /dmf/journal/site_specific/inventory_copy for use in DUMP_INVENTORY_COPY. - If you are using OpenVault, set the MSG_DELAY parameter in the drivegroup objects to a value of slightly more than 2 minutes.

+• Set the SERVER_NAME parameter for the base object to the HA virtual hostname of the DMF server.